ibm-cloud-docs/maximo-application-suite/plan.md

 ### {{site.data.keyword.IBM}} Entitled Registry key
 {: #entitledregkey}

-To access your software in the entitled registry, obtain an {{site.data.keyword.cloud_notm}} Entitled Registry key.
+To access your software in the entitled registry, obtain an {{site.data.keyword.IBM}} Entitled Registry key.

 For more information, see [Entitlement keys](https://myibm.ibm.com/products-services/containerlibrary){: external}.